DinushanSriskandaraja/tribetek/posts/automate-business-workflow.md

 ## Introduction

-# How Business Automation Can Save You Time and Boost Profits

 In today’s fast-paced business environment, efficiency isn’t just a luxury — it’s a necessity.
 Many small and medium businesses (SMBs) struggle with repetitive manual tasks that drain valuable time and resources.
 That’s where **business automation** comes in.
 By automating routine workflows, companies can reduce errors, improve productivity, and ultimately boost profits.

 ## What is Business Automation?